 In the words of NAHA, “Essential oils may be applied on the skin (dermal application), inhaled, diffused or taken internally.
 Each of these methods have safety issues which need to be considered.”
 (11) And this makes complete sense to me.
 Like anything we can easily overdo it, and we must remember a little goes a long way with regard to essential oils – especially internal use!

 The thing that really throws me through a loop regarding people who speak out against internal use is that they are in direct opposition of the several human studies in the scientific literature and completely disregard the Food and Drug Administration.
 Yes, you read that correctly!
 According to the FDA, essential oils are safe for human consumption.
 In fact, the FDA has clearly delineated which oils are safe and which are not.
 (12)

 Tips for Internal Use

 It is important to realize that people consume essential oils all day without even realizing it.
 Where do you think your processed foods get their flavor from?

-Virtually anything that is naturally flavored most likely contains essential oils.
+Food items that are “naturally flavored” most likely contain essential oils.
 This is what the FDA says in the official document Code of Regulations, Title 21, Volume 6, Animal Food Labeling: Specific Animal Food Labeling Requirements.